EvangeliaBi/Development-of-a-Professor-Course-Management-Application/README.md

 • Binding callbacks to Insert, Update, Delete buttons.

-• Coordinating UI thread so that database operations do not block the display • Exception handling in runtime events (e.g., invalid input data) GUI Development with Swing and WindowBuilder Designing the graphical interface has become quick and coherent.
+• Coordinating UI thread so that database operations do not block the display.

+• Exception handling in runtime events (e.g., invalid input data) GUI Development with Swing and WindowBuilder designing the graphical interface has become quick and coherent.

 • Use of WindowBuilder for drag-and-drop placement of components.